larromba/swift-mockable/README.md

 }

 class Invocations {
-  func isInvoked<T: StringRawRepresentable>(_ name: T) -> Bool
+  // returns yes if function was invoked func isInvoked<T: StringRawRepresentable>(_ name: T) -> Bool

-  func numOfTimesInvoked<T: StringRawRepresentable>(_ name: T)
+  // returns the number of times a function was invoked func numOfTimesInvoked<T: StringRawRepresentable>(_ name: T)

-  func allInvocations() -> [Invocation] func findInvocations<T: StringRawRepresentable>(for name: T) -> [Invocation]
+  // returns all functions invoked func allInvocations() -> [Invocation]

+  // returns all functions of a given name invoked func findInvocations<T: StringRawRepresentable>(for name: T) -> [Invocation]

-  func findParameter<T: StringRawRepresentable, U: StringRawRepresentable>(_ key: T, inFunction name: U) -> Any? {}
+  // returns a parameter of a given name from a function. you must cast it to the expected type func findParameter<T: StringRawRepresentable, U: StringRawRepresentable>(_ key: T, inFunction name: U) -> Any? {}
 }

 class Invocation {
+  // name of the function
   let name: String

+  // time function was called
   let date = Date()

+  // returns parameter of a given name. you must cast it to the expected type func parameter<T: {% call helperClassPrefix %}StringRawRepresentable>(for key: T) -> Any?
 }
 ```